PRIVACY POLICY

 We mainly obtain information directly from you and process them by automated means when you interact with us.
 When you interact with us, either online or in person, we collect your personal information through:

-• B. Our website, by completing surveys, registration processes or forms.
+A. Our websites or applications, when you fully complete a form.
 We may also use cookies or other online advertising technologies for this purpose;

 7. WHO ARE OUR THIRD-PARTY SOURCES?